Explicit Stabilised Gradient Descent for Faster Strongly Convex Optimisation: Introduction

 \modg{For the numerical integration of stiff problems,} explicit stabilised methods provide a computationally efficient alternative to the implicit Euler method for stiff differential equations, where standard integrators face a severe step size restriction, in particular for spatial discretisations of \moda{high-dimensional} diffusion PDEs; see the review~\cite{Abd11}.
-Every iteration of ESGD consists of $s$ \emph{internal stages}, where each stage performs a simple GD-like update.
-Unlike GD however, ESGD does \emph{not} decay monotonically along its internal stages, which allows it to take longer steps and travel faster along the gradient flow.
-After $s$ internal stages, ESGD ensures that its new iterate is stable, namely, the value of $f$ indeed decreases after each iteration of ESGD.
+Every iteration of RKCD consists of $s$ \emph{internal stages}, where each stage performs a simple GD-like update.
+Unlike GD however, RKCD does \emph{not} decay monotonically along its internal stages, which allows it to take longer steps and travel faster along the gradient flow.
+After $s$ internal stages, RKCD ensures that its new iterate is stable, namely, the value of $f$ indeed decreases after each iteration of RKCD.